RaffaeleSgarro/excel-reporter/README.md

 ============

 * maven-shade-plugin throwed a SecurityException.
 Refer to [this blog post][1]
+* maven-shade-plugin issues thousands of warnings

 BUGS
 ========

-* The report currently is not generated because it can't access an image file
+* [FIXED] The report currently is not generated because it can't access an image file
-* The design must be compiled ad build time, not at runtime!!!
+* [FIXED] The design must be compiled ad build time, not at runtime!!!
-* The final artifact (plus all dependencies) is 30MB!!!
+* [FIXED] The final artifact (plus all dependencies) is 30MB!!!

 [1]: http://www.jswaffconsulting.com/2012/03/11/java-lang-securityexception-no-manifest-section-for-signature-file-entry/